top of page

 • A Feast for the Senses: Wedding Banquet (婚宴)

 In the evening, a grand wedding banquet is held at a hotel or restaurant, celebrating the couple's union with family and friends.
-The event usually begins with a cocktail reception, allowing guests to mingle and enjoy refreshments before the couple makes a grand entrance, accompanied by a march-in song and pyrotechnics or other special effects.
+The event usually begins with a cocktail reception, allowing guests to mingle and enjoy refreshments before the couple makes a grand entrance, accompanied by a march-in song, a traditional Chinese song that symbolizes the couple's journey to this joyous moment, and pyrotechnics or other special effects.

 • Dinner and Toasts: A Culinary Journey of Symbolism and Happiness

-Guests are treated to a multi-course Chinese dinner featuring symbolic dishes representing prosperity, fertility, and happiness.
-During the meal, the couple may visit each table to express their gratitude and receive well-wishes.
-A toast, or "yum seng" (饮胜), led by the emcee or a close family member, sees guests raise their glasses to wish the couple a happy and lasting marriage.
+Guests are treated to a multi-course Chinese dinner, each dish rich in symbolism representing prosperity, fertility, and happiness.
+The couple may visit each table to express gratitude and receive well-wishes, further enhancing the sense of unity and joy.
+The toast, or "yum seng" (饮胜), led by the emcee or a close family member, sees guests raise their glasses to wish the couple a happy and lasting marriage.

 • Cake Cutting and Champagne Pouring: A Sweet Beginning

-The couple may cut a multi-tiered wedding cake and engage in a champagne-pouring ceremony, further symbolizing their love and commitment.
-The act of interlocking arms while pouring champagne into a tower of glasses is a joyous moment shared by the newlyweds and their guests.
+The couple may cut a multi-tiered wedding cake, a symbol of their shared future and prosperity, and engage in a champagne-pouring ceremony, where the interlocking arms symbolize their unity and the tower of glasses symbolizes the abundance of their love and commitment.
+This further symbolises their love and commitment.
+Interlocking arms while pouring champagne into a tower of glasses is a joyous moment shared by the newlyweds and their guests.

 • Farewell and Send-Off: Starting a New Life Together